-A working example for us is: For 3 shipper MPIDs, we are acceded to 13 IGT MPIDs and receive approximately 40 files per month.
+A working example for us is: For 3 Shipper Market Participant ID (MPIDs) (also referred to as shortcodes), we are acceded to 13 IGT MPIDs and receive approximately 40 files per month.
 We have a single FTE spending around 2.5 days per year preparing files for loading.
 This includes checking all files received, removal of passwords to load into our internal systems.